sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 For information about creating and managing checks, read the [checks reference][5] and the guides [Monitor server resources with checks][3] and [Collect metrics with checks][4].

-## Configuration via flags
+## Backend configuration options

-You can specify the backend configuration with either a `/etc/sensu/backend.yml` file or `sensu-backend start` [configuration flags][15].
+Backend configuration is customizable.
-The backend requires that the `state-dir` flag is set before starting.
+This section describes each configuration option in more detail, including examples for each [configuration method][79].

-All other required flags have default values.
+You can customize backend configuration with the [backend configuration file][76], [command line flag arguments][77], or [environment variables][78].

-Review the [example backend configuration file][17] for flags and defaults.
+{{% notice note %}}
-The backend loads configuration upon startup, so you must restart the backend for any configuration updates to take effect.
+**NOTE**: The backend loads configuration upon startup, so you must restart the backend for any configuration updates to take effect.

-### Configuration summary
+{{% /notice %}}

-To view configuration information for the sensu-backend start command, run:
+To view configuration information for the `sensu-backend start` command, run:

 {{< code shell >}}
 sensu-backend start --help
 {{< /code >}}

-The response will list command information and configuration flags for sensu-backend start:
+The response will list configuration options as command line flags for `sensu-backend start`:

 {{< code text >}}
 start the sensu backend